Skip to main content

 Does my code or data leave my machine?+

 No. GuardClaw is local-first: the detection engine runs on your hardware and security decisions happen locally, with no network round-trip.
-Free plans sync patterns weekly; Pro adds a live feed.
+Every plan checks for pattern updates on a schedule you set, and Pro adds a live pattern feed.

 Is detection AI-based?+

-No. GuardClaw uses deterministic, compiled pattern matching (Bloom filters, Aho-Corasick, RE2) and rule-based policy.
-The same input always produces the same decision, so controls are auditable and reproducible.
+No. GuardClaw uses compiled pattern matching (Bloom filters, Aho-Corasick, RE2) and rule-based policy.
+Given the same configuration and pattern set, the same input gets the same decision, and every decision is written to a receipt you can audit.

 What are capability tokens and receipts?+